How To Become A #1 Best Seller As A First Time Self-Published Author

 3. For just $27 I felt like I struck gold with the course.
 Even if it doesn't work for your situation the knowledge it holds is still valuable.

 5. One of the most important details includes Amazon Categories.
-Amazon categories can be hard to move up in the charts especially if they are competitive.
+Amazon categories can be hard to move up in especially if they are competitive when in comes to the charts.
 Without this section my book wouldn't have hit #1 Best Seller.
 Even though a long process (I probably spent 8 hours total working on it), it was definitely worth it.

 Cons of 17000 Day's Best Seller Blue Print

 1. One of the main categories talks about getting reviews.
 Especially the importance of getting editorial reviews.
 Don't waste your time on them.
 Most people don't read them on Amazon.
 Searching for and contacting bloggers/authors/specialists can take hundreds of hours for almost nothing in return.
 Out of 100 people I emailed, only 2 said yes, and then never did the review once I sent them the book.
-I would love to see this section more broken down even further in the blueprint to suggest places to search for more success.
+I would love to see this section broken down even further in the blueprint to suggest places to search for a higher success rate.

 5. The blueprint doesn't take into consideration the 24 to 72 hour time limit Amazon has to review your page or any changes you might want to make.
 I found this out three days in advance to launching my book and luckily I did!
 My team wouldn't have been able to leave their reviews on time for me to follow the other remaining steps.
 I had to do things way sooner than I thought which was honestly very stressful.